zatarain/utz/README.md

 ```

 ## Acknowledgements
-I would like to say thank you to people and their projects whose motivates me and help me to understand what to do and what don't in the development of this project.
+I would like to thank to people and their projects whose motivate me and helped me to understand what to do and what not to do in the development of this project.
 Following are some of them:
 * My friend, former co-worker and and former football team captain [Adrian Ortega](https://github.com/elfus) and his thesis project [jcut](https://github.com/elfus/jcut) which aims to provide an extension for C programming language via LLVM to implement unit testing.
+* My friend and former co-worker [Angel Noe Martinez](https://github.com/legan78) and his advises and corrections in the documentation redaction for this project.
 * [Daniel Hardman](https://about.me/daniel.hardman) and his post about [variadic macro tricks](https://codecraft.co/2014/11/25/variadic-macros-tricks/).